 Marianna Hovhannisyan

-Her first book project, “Double Assimilations, Empty Fields, and Orphan Objects: Armenian Archival Imaginaries,” critically engages with Armenian historiography as a modern example of people who have been subjected to epistemic and colonial violence through forced displacement, archival silences, and cultural appropriations.
+Hovhannisyan’s current book project, “Double Assimilations, Empty Fields, and Orphan Objects: Armenian Archival Imaginaries,” critically engages with Armenian modern-era arts and crafts that have been subjected to epistemic and colonial violence through forced displacement, archival silences, and cultural appropriations.
 Specifically, she explores the trans-imperial fragmentations of Eastern and Western Armenians in West Asia as manifested in their historical and contemporary displacements and erasures as Indigenous, national, refugee, and survivor subjects.
 Through studying the politics of archival metadata and in alliance with Black feminist, Indigenous, and global studies scholars and curators, her work imagines new historiographies of subaltern, diasporic, transnational, and trans-indigenous identities, and epistemologies.

 Recent Talks and Articles